By Richard Thomas

 Woodford Reserve is the product of the revived Labrot and Graham Distillery, a National Historic Landmark located in Central Kentucky.
 While this fine example of straight bourbon whiskey did not enter the market until the 1990s, the distillery dates back to the very roots of bourbon in the Bluegrass in the 1790s.
 Although it has not been in continuous operation throughout its lifetime (thanks to Prohibition, no truly classic Kentucky distillery has been), Labrot and Graham’s is the oldest of the currently running distilleries in Kentucky, and has names like Elijah Pepper and Dr. James Crow woven into its history.

 Woodford Reserve’s is a small batch, not a single barrel, and is therefore blended.
-The whiskey was at least partially distilled using traditional copper pots (made in Scotland, no less), and aged for six years in oak barrels which have been toasted for 22 minutes and then stored in the stone warehouses at the picturesque Labrot and Graham distillery in Woodford County, Kentucky.
+The whiskey was at least partially distilled using traditional copper pots (not column stills, and made in Scotland no less), and aged for six years in oak barrels which have been toasted for 22 minutes and then stored in the stone warehouses at the picturesque Labrot and Graham distillery in Woodford County, Kentucky.
 The stone walls are an important aspect of the aging process, as they are better insulators than the more traditional wood warehouse.
 As a result, the temperature inside the warehouse changes only slowly through the seasons, resulting in a more predictable aging process.
 The standard Woodford Reserve is bottled at 90.4 proof (45.2% alcohol).

 Woodford Reserve has a distinctly woody nose, but comes across the palate with a smooth, even balance of flavors.
 The whiskey is a little smoky, a little sweet and a little fiery, all characteristics of a fine bourbon.
 The finish is smooth and without scorch.
 I’ve long had a soft spot for Woodford Reserve as an outstanding middle-of-the-road bourbon, ideal for the afficianado to sip on or to use to introduce friends to the wonderful world of bourbon whiskey.